Parent Education Speakers

 Tech, COVID and Kids

-Date: Tuesday March 9th, 2021
+March 2021

 Dr. Shimi Kang is a psychiatrist, best-selling author and mom of three.
 Given technology’s links to problems like anxiety, addiction, and cyberbullying; Dr. Kang suggests that parents and teachers must now reset children’s tech habits towards learning, connection, self-care & adaptability.